-The company is thus named for the Stuart Family and it’s location near Templeton, MA.
-And it was started in 1910; since Donald Stuart’s obituary stated he was born in 1925, then I assume his father started the furniture company which built David’s rocking chair.
+The company is thus named for the Stuart Family and its location is near Templeton, MA.
+The company was started in 1910.
+Since Donald Stuart’s obituary stated he was born in 1925, then I guess his father started the furniture company which built David’s rocking chair.

-The reason the Templ-Stuart facility is on the EPA site is because in the 1990s they found underground storage tanks with fuel and benzene in them, and thus it was an environmental remediation site.
+The reason the Temple-Stuart facility is on the EPA site is because in the 1990s they found underground storage tanks with fuel and benzene in them, and thus it was designated an environmental remediation site.

 That’s about the end of my investigation.
-I have no idea what “943 R Duxbury” is — I imagined it was the name of a person who made it.
-There is a Duxbury in Massachusetts but its 100 miles from Baldwinville.
+I have no idea what “943 R Duxbury” is — I imagined it was the name of a person who made it?
+Just an inventory code?
+The old version of a QR-code?
+There is a Duxbury in Massachusetts but it is 100 miles from Baldwinville.

 I asked my sisters if they knew much about the chair.
 The color was similar to the maple bedroom set I had as a kid- two dressers, a bed frame/headboard, and I think a clothes tree.
 I do remember that it was the furniture my dad had as a kid.
 I thought maybe the chair was part of the set, but my older sister (whose adult son still uses the old dresser) said no, that the chair was a gift for my Mom when David was born.